PrasoonPratham/blog/data/blog/how_to_win_friends_and_influence_people.md

 ---
-title: How to Win Friends and Influence People by Jonah Berger
+title: How to Win Friends and Influence People by Dale Carnegie
 date: "2021-07-26"
 tags: ["Book Review"]
 draft: false